 The pH of the Bucklin Point facility is measured daily by EMDA staff with the use of a high precision Orion pH meter.
 This analytical program is under the supervision of the NBC laboratory.
-The range of values measured for the year 2003 was 6.04 to 7.66 s.u.
+The range of values measured for the year 2004 was 6.3 to 7.1 s.u.
 All 365 measured values were within the permit range of 6 to 9 s.u.
-No known low or high pH events caused any process upset during the course of the year.

-~Comparison of Influent and Effluent Loadings
+No known low or high pH events caused any process upset during the course of the year. ~Comparison of Influent and Effluent Loadings

-FIGURE 24 contains a comparison of historic Field's Point WWTF influent and effluent loadings for total metals.
-The removal rate of metals entering the WWTF generally varies from 17 to 86 percent depending upon the pollutant in question.
-As previously mentioned, the NBC Laboratory's current detection limit for mercury is being lowered due to instrumental and sample handling improvements in the NBC Laboratory.
+FIGURE 25 contains a comparison of historic Field's Point influent and effluent loadings for total metals.
+The removal rate of metals entering the facility varies from 18 to 81 percent depending upon the pollutant in question.
+As previously mentioned the NBC Laboratory's current detection limit for mercury is being lowered due to instrumental and sample handling improvements in the NBC Laboratory.
 Given these improvements more mercury samples are now detectable and can be measured with more accuracy to lower values.
-These improvements will yield more accurate effluent concentrations and removal rates.
+These improvements will continue to yield more accurate effluent concentrations and removal rates.

-Figure 24

-Field's Point Influent and Effluent Total Metals Loadings Trend
+FIGURE 25 Field's Point Influent and Effluent Total Metals Loadings Trend Analysis

-Analysis

-The term "removal" means the reduction of pollutants in the wastewater through their incorporation into settable solids, which are later concentrated into the sludge material.
+The term "removal" means the reduction of pollutants in the wastewater through their incorporation into settable solids, which are then concentrated into sludge material.
 Wastewater treatment plants were not designed to treat and remove heavy metals.
 Those metals that are strongly associated with the dissolved phase (e.g. nickel) will be discharged to the receiving waters with less removal than those with higher particulate phase partitioning (e.g. copper or lead) which are particle reactive and settle, with particles, into the sludge.
-TABLE 26 provides removal rates for metals and cyanide at both NBC Wastewater Treatment Facilities.
-From TABLE 26 it is easy to see that a major portion of all toxic pollutants, with the exception of nickel and cyanide, are removed from the wastestream at the NBC plants prior to the effluent being discharged to the receiving waters of Narragansett Bay.
+TABLE 25 provides removal rates for metals and cyanide at both NBC Wastewater Treatment Facilities.
+From TABLE 25 it is easy to see that a major portion of all toxic pollutants, with the exception of nickel and cyanide, are removed from the waste stream at the NBC plants prior to effluent discharge to the receiving waters of Narragansett Bay.
+For Field's Point, the percent removal of copper, nickel, silver, zinc, and cyanide increased during 2004 when compared to 2003.
+The percent removal of lead and mercury were slightly lower in 2004 than in 2003.